Wilfred/llvm/docs/tutorial/LangImpl5.rst

 architectures, we can only link in the functionality for those architectures.

-For this example, we'll initialise all the targets.
+For this example, we'll initialize all the targets for emitting object code.

 .. code-block:: c++